ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 ### Purpose

 The purpose of this document is to provide an accurate specification of Sketcher<sup><span style="color:rgb(190,190,190); font-weight:normal; font-size:0.7em">BSpline</span></sup> application user inteface.
 This specification defines the observable external behavior of the program.
-These are therefore the elements that allow you to interact with the application.

 ### Overview